mann2107/verifai-sdk-python/LONG_DESCRIPTION.rst

 Verifai is a AI solution that can detect ID documents in images.
 See http://www.verifai.com/ for more info.

+Companies use it to comply with the GDPR legislation that states you should not store data about your users and customers that you do not need for your business.
+By masking unneeded data you can comply to that.

 Features of this SDK
 --------------------

-- Detect ID documents in JPEG images (in a privacy guarantueed way)
+- Detect ID documents in JPEG images (in a privacy guaranteed way)
 - Give you information about the detected document
 - - Position in the image
 - - Type of document
 - - The zones on the document
 - Get a cropped out image from the provided image
-- Get cropps from all individual zones
+- Get crops from all individual zones
 - Apply masks to the ID document image

 Setup